tugberkugurlu/go-bloggy/web/posts/2020/2020-09-05-go-golang-slice-responsibly.md

 <!-- https://play.golang.org/p/AZR2Qbucmpy -->

 <p>
 In this given example, the issue might be obvious to us.
 However, this unobvious behavior of how slicing works underneath (to be fair, for the right performance reasons) can make some issues more obfuscated when the slicing and modification is done different places.
-For instance, with the below example (which you can also see <a href="https://play.golang.org/p/2OUIE7s69mi">here</a>), we can see that <code>Result</code> method on the <code>race</code> instance is not returning the expected result anymore due to the modifications done to the slice returned by the <code>Top10Finishers</code> method, because <code>sort.Strings</code> call modified the array which is actually backing the both slices
+For instance, with the below example (which you can also see <a href="https://play.golang.org/p/2OUIE7s69mi">here</a>), we can see that <code>Result</code> method on the <code>race</code> instance is not returning the expected result anymore due to the modifications done to the slice returned by the <code>Top10Finishers</code> method, because <code>sort.Strings</code> call modified the array which is actually backing the both slices.
 </p>

 <p><pre>